 The Bible: Humanity in Relation to God

-(This is my summary of a chapter in a book I often used in university classes: Twelve Theories of Human Nature, by Stevenson, Haberman, and Wright, Oxford Univ.
+(This is my summary of a chapter in a book I often used in university classes: Thirteen Theories of Human Nature, Oxford Univ.
 Press.)

 The Old Testament is recognized as the word of god by both Jews and Christians; the New Testament is only recognized as such by Christians.
 Islam also recognizes the patriarchs and prophets of these books, but asserts that Muhammad is “the last and greatest of the prophets and that the Koran is the uniquely authoritative message of God.”
 Needless to say, there are so many varieties of belief that there is no way to say “the Jews say this” or “the Christians say that.”
 We begin with a theory of the universe common to both Jews and Christians (and to Islam too.)
 The author begins by telling us that he is a Christian in case you want to know where he’s coming from.